Core mechanisms

 Main visual

-As seen before, your visualization will be described using the viz
+As seen before, your visualization will be described using the viz keyword and DSL.

-seems like declarative code, you're in a standard Kotlin function so you can use
+Although the code in viz seems like declarative code, you're in a standard Kotlin function so you can use

 any of the language features.